zupra-ai/zupra-ai-agents-runtime/Readme.md

-# Zupra.ai Runtime for Agentic Tools
+# zupra.ai Agents Runtime

 Welcome to Zupra AI Runtime for Agentic Tools!
 This project provides a robust runtime environment for managing both autonomous and non-autonomous LLM agents, tools, threads, and more.

 ## Features

-- **Autonomous and Non-Autonomous Agents**: Seamlessly manage different types of agents.
+- **Autonomous and Planned Agents Runtime**: Seamlessly manage different types of agents.
 - **Tool Management**: Integrate and manage various tools required by your agents.
 - **Thread Management**: Efficiently handle multiple threads for concurrent processing.
 - **Scalable and Flexible**: Built with Docker, FastAPI, and Redis for scalability and flexibility.